Colony Group LLC Sells 729 Shares of Salesforce, Inc. (NYSE:CRM)

-Colony Group LLC cut its holdings in shares of Salesforce, Inc. (NYSE:CRM – Get Rating) by 3.1% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 22,559 shares of the CRM provider’s stock after selling 729 shares during the period.
-Colony Group LLC’s holdings in Salesforce were worth $3,245,000 as of its most recent filing with the Securities and Exchange Commission.
+Colony Group LLC decreased its position in Salesforce, Inc. (NYSE:CRM – Get Rating) by 3.1% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 22,559 shares of the CRM provider’s stock after selling 729 shares during the quarter.
+Colony Group LLC’s holdings in Salesforce were worth $3,245,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Verition Fund Management LLC raised its stake in shares of Salesforce by 1,014.8% in the 2nd quarter.
-Verition Fund Management LLC now owns 32,386 shares of the CRM provider’s stock valued at $5,345,000 after purchasing an additional 29,481 shares during the period.
-Stephens Inc. AR increased its position in shares of Salesforce by 0.5% in the third quarter.
-Stephens Inc. AR now owns 137,757 shares of the CRM provider’s stock valued at $19,815,000 after acquiring an additional 656 shares during the last quarter.
-Archford Capital Strategies LLC increased its position in Salesforce by 6.6% during the third quarter.
-Archford Capital Strategies LLC now owns 4,736 shares of the CRM provider’s stock worth $681,000 after buying an additional 295 shares during the last quarter.
-Personal Capital Advisors Corp boosted its holdings in shares of Salesforce by 26.1% during the third quarter.
-Personal Capital Advisors Corp now owns 490,626 shares of the CRM provider’s stock worth $70,572,000 after acquiring an additional 101,463 shares during the period.
-Finally, Atria Investments LLC boosted its holdings in shares of Salesforce by 0.5% during the second quarter.
-Atria Investments LLC now owns 80,140 shares of the CRM provider’s stock worth $13,226,000 after acquiring an additional 383 shares during the period.
-75.83% of the stock is currently owned by institutional investors.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Investors Asset Management of Georgia Inc. GA ADV raised its stake in shares of Salesforce by 506.1% in the 3rd quarter.
+Investors Asset Management of Georgia Inc. GA ADV now owns 200 shares of the CRM provider’s stock valued at $29,000 after purchasing an additional 167 shares during the period.
+GHP Investment Advisors Inc. boosted its stake in shares of Salesforce by 113.4% in the third quarter.
+GHP Investment Advisors Inc. now owns 207 shares of the CRM provider’s stock valued at $30,000 after buying an additional 110 shares during the period.
+HBC Financial Services PLLC boosted its stake in shares of Salesforce by 350.0% in the second quarter.
+HBC Financial Services PLLC now owns 225 shares of the CRM provider’s stock valued at $39,000 after buying an additional 175 shares during the period.
+Hoey Investments Inc. acquired a new position in Salesforce during the second quarter valued at approximately $41,000.
+Finally, TimeScale Financial Inc. raised its position in Salesforce by 576.9% during the third quarter.
+TimeScale Financial Inc. now owns 264 shares of the CRM provider’s stock valued at $38,000 after purchasing an additional 225 shares in the last quarter.
+Institutional investors and hedge funds own 75.83% of the company’s stock.

-Several equities research analysts recently issued reports on CRM shares.
-Credit Suisse Group cut their price target on Salesforce from $250.00 to $225.00 and set an “outperform” rating for the company in a research note on Monday, December 5th.
-DA Davidson increased their price objective on Salesforce from $150.00 to $180.00 and gave the company a “neutral” rating in a report on Thursday, March 2nd.
-Stifel Nicolaus cut their price objective on shares of Salesforce from $200.00 to $185.00 in a research report on Monday, November 28th.
-Loop Capital raised their price target on shares of Salesforce from $150.00 to $190.00 and gave the stock a “hold” rating in a research note on Thursday, March 2nd.
-Finally, KeyCorp dropped their price objective on Salesforce from $210.00 to $200.00 and set an “overweight” rating on the stock in a report on Tuesday, November 29th.
-One equities research analyst has rated the stock with a sell rating, twelve have assigned a hold rating, twenty-eight have assigned a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, Salesforce has a consensus rating of “Moderate Buy” and an average target price of $211.24.
+Several research analysts have recently issued reports on CRM shares.
+Truist Financial upped their price target on shares of Salesforce from $210.00 to $250.00 in a report on Thursday, March 2nd.
+Bank of America upped their price objective on Salesforce from $200.00 to $235.00 and gave the company a “buy” rating in a research note on Thursday, March 2nd.
+Oppenheimer upped their price objective on shares of Salesforce from $185.00 to $225.00 and gave the company an “outperform” rating in a report on Thursday, March 2nd.
+Northland Securities raised their price target on shares of Salesforce from $150.00 to $181.00 and gave the company a “market perform” rating in a report on Thursday, March 2nd.
+Finally, Evercore ISI raised their price objective on shares of Salesforce from $200.00 to $230.00 and gave the company an “outperform” rating in a research report on Thursday, March 2nd.
+One research analyst has rated the stock with a sell rating, twelve have given a hold rating, twenty-eight have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $211.24.

 Insiders Place Their Bets

-Salesforce (NYSE:CRM – Get Rating) last posted its quarterly earnings data on Wednesday, March 1st.
-The CRM provider reported $1.68 EPS for the quarter, beating the consensus estimate of $1.36 by $0.32.
+Salesforce (NYSE:CRM – Get Rating) last announced its earnings results on Wednesday, March 1st.
+The CRM provider reported $1.68 EPS for the quarter, beating analysts’ consensus estimates of $1.36 by $0.32.
+The company had revenue of $8.38 billion during the quarter, compared to analysts’ expectations of $7.99 billion.
 Salesforce had a return on equity of 4.48% and a net margin of 0.66%.
-The firm had revenue of $8.38 billion during the quarter, compared to the consensus estimate of $7.99 billion.
-During the same period in the prior year, the company earned $0.24 EPS.
-The firm’s revenue was up 14.4% compared to the same quarter last year.
-On average, sell-side analysts forecast that Salesforce, Inc. will post 4.88 EPS for the current year.
+Salesforce’s revenue for the quarter was up 14.4% on a year-over-year basis.
+During the same period last year, the business posted $0.24 EPS.
+On average, equities research analysts forecast that Salesforce, Inc. will post 4.88 earnings per share for the current fiscal year.

-Salesforce announced that its board has approved a share buyback program on Wednesday, March 1st that allows the company to buyback $20.00 billion in outstanding shares.
-This buyback authorization allows the CRM provider to repurchase up to 10.9% of its stock through open market purchases.
-Stock buyback programs are generally an indication that the company’s board of directors believes its shares are undervalued.
+Salesforce announced that its Board of Directors has approved a stock buyback program on Wednesday, March 1st that allows the company to buyback $20.00 billion in outstanding shares.
+This buyback authorization allows the CRM provider to buy up to 10.9% of its shares through open market purchases.
+Shares buyback programs are often a sign that the company’s management believes its stock is undervalued.

 Salesforce, Inc engages in the design and development of cloud-based enterprise software for customer relationship management.
 Its solutions include sales force automation, customer service and support, marketing automation, digital commerce, community management, collaboration, industry-specific solutions, and salesforce platform.